-Show Comparison enables you to use a second field to add comparison information to your single value visualization.
+You can use a second field to add comparison information to your single value visualization.
 In general, the comparison value uses the next field that would be displayed as the single value visualization.
-If there is no other field in the first row to compare with, a field in the next row will be used for comparison.
-You can affect which field is displayed by changing the order of fields or choosing Hide from Visualization for fields that you want to skip.
+If there is no other field in the first row to compare with, a field in the next row is used for comparison.
+You can affect which field displays by changing the order of fields or choosing Hide from Visualization for fields that you want to skip.

-Value Labels specifies how the comparison field is used in the single value visualization.
-The following options are available:
+You can specify how the comparison field is used in the single value visualization:

-Show as Value — The value of the comparison field is displayed at the bottom.
+Show as Value — The value of the comparison field displays at the bottom.

-Show as Change — The value of the comparison field is displayed at the bottom.
+Show as Change — The value of the comparison field displays at the bottom.
 If the value is negative, a triangle points downwards.
 If the value is positive, the triangle points upward.
-By default, a negative number is displayed in red with a red triangle and a positive number is displayed in green with a green triangle.
+By default, a negative number displays in red with a red triangle and a positive number displays in green with a green triangle.
 These colors can be changed using the Positive Values Are Bad field.
-Looker does not automatically calculate any rate of change when you use this option; it just uses the raw value you provide.
+Looker does not automatically calculate any rate of change when you use this option; it uses the raw value that you provide.
 Therefore, you must choose a field or create a table calculation to provide the value.

 Calculate Progress — The value of the field used for the single value visualization is divided by the comparison field's value.
-This percentage is displayed as a progress bar.
+This percentage displays as a progress bar.

 Calculate Progress (with Percentage) — The value of the field used for the single value visualization is divided by the comparison field's value.
-This percentage is displayed as a progress bar.
+This percentage displays as a progress bar.
 The bar is labeled with the percentage and the value of the comparison field, such as

 88% of $500,000.
 If Show Label is